pratictamang/ucwd-l2-scrum2/README.md

 BEST (20% WEIGHTING)

-[ ] 1.
+[X] 1.
 Includes pages which demonstrate the difference between traditional HTML layout (using divs) and the the HTML5 approach using the newer semantic layout elements such as sections and articles etc.

-[ ] 2.
+[X] 2.
 Ability to Draw a Dom tree of given HTML code (supplied by Product Owner)

-[ ] 3.
+[X] 3.
 Ability to Write HTML code based on a given DOM tree (supplied by Product Owner)

-[ ] 4.
+[X] 4.
 Includes SEO (Search Engine Optimisation) techniques.

 [X] 5.
 Whole Team participation in coding the site.

-Question:
-Folder for each page (example.com/activities) using index.html to clean up URLs.
-Relative paths for page specific things and absolute references for global things (logo setc.)